OISF/suricata/doc/userguide/security.rst

 Unfortunately Suricata will not work with *rootless* Podman, this is due to Suricata's requirement to start with root privileges to gain access to the network interfaces.
-However, if started with the above capabilities, and configured to run as a non-root user it will drop root privileges before processing network data.
+However, if started with the above capabilities, and configured to run as a non-root user, it will drop root privileges before processing network data.